ashleyhroberts/sql-data-warehouse-project/README.md

 ![Data Architecture](docs/data_architecture-ar.png)

 1. **Bronze Layer**: This layer stores raw data as-is from the source systems.
-Data is ingested from CSV files into SQL Server Database.
+Data is ingested from CSV files into SQL Server.
-2. **Silver Layer**: This layer inclues data cleansing, standardization, and normalization processes to prepare data for analysis.
+2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
 3. **Gold Layer**: This layer houses business-ready data modeled into a star schema required for reporting and analytics.
 ---